a

 What can your organization afford?

-Considerations for architecting cost-optimized data storage involve understanding the differences between data warehouses and data lakes and evaluating the specific needs and capabilities of an organization.
+Considerations for architecting cost-optimized data storage involve understanding the differences between data warehouses and data lakes and evaluating an organization’s specific needs and capabilities.

-Data warehouses serve as large-scale repositories for various types of structured data, making it easy to identify patterns and insights through data analysis.
+Data warehouses serve as large-scale repositories for various structured data types, making identifying patterns and insights through data analysis easy.
 However, building and maintaining a data warehouse requires a significant investment, including specialized skills and experience.

 By comparison, data lakes are suitable for organizations with data specialists who can handle data mining and analysis.
 They are particularly beneficial for automating pattern identification using advanced technologies like machine learning and artificial intelligence.
 Data lakes also function as scalable online archives, allowing organizations to store vast amounts of data that may not require immediate transformation or analysis.

-When it comes to cost optimization, organizations should consider the resources required for each data storage technology.
-Data warehouses involve substantial investments in terms of skills, experience, and understanding of specific use cases.
+Organizations should consider the resources required for each data storage technology when evaluating cost savings.
+Data warehouses require substantial investments in skills, experience, and an understanding of specific use cases.
 On the other hand, data lakes can provide cost savings by eliminating the need for immediate data transformation and analysis.

 What tools exist in your organization?

 Maintaining a data lake isn’t the same as working with a traditional database.
 It requires engineers who are knowledgeable and practiced in big data.
-If you have somebody within your organization equipped with the skillset, take the data lake plunge.
+If somebody within your organization is equipped with the skillset, take the data lake plunge.

 However, if big data engineers aren’t included in your company’s framework or budget, you’re better off with a data warehouse.